Supporting recovery and local governance in Somalia

 It also supports women to get involved in development, through public meetings, training, outreach and media campaigns.

 When first launched in 2008, the JLPG covered four districts in Puntland and Somaliland.
-The success of these pilot initiatives led to the extension OF Its activities in 2010 to six further districts, including Galkayo and Gardo in Puntland, and Burao, Hargeisa, Odweine and Sheikh in Somaliland.
+The success of these pilot initiatives led to their extension to six further districts in 2010.

-There are now plans to expand this work to include up to 98 districts in Puntland, Somaliland and south-central Somalia by next year.
+There are now plans to expand this work to include up to 98 districts in Puntland, Somaliland and south-central Somalia by the end of the project.

 Back in Bossaso, the Girible Village Committee holds regular meetings to discuss the local council’s performance in delivering services, such as transport.
 The committee also receives feedback from a community monitoring group, established to keep a check on its work.